jquinby/jekyll-now/about.md

 Current reading activity is as follows.

 In progress:
-_A Rabbi Talks with Jesus_, Jacob Neusner
-_The Wisdom of the Desert Fathers_, revisiting
+_Black Lamb and Grey Falcon_, Rebecca West

 On Deck:
-_Black Lamb and Grey Falcon_, Rebecca West
+TBD

 ---
 Some things I'm using for RCIA: